marcelvark/pihpe/README.md

 *A pattern-based copy to isolate static files is already on my todo list ;-)*

 ## Next
-- Test a build on GitHub.
 - Improve the build mechanism.
 - Create a simple template facility.
-- Finish this page.
-Add a Why section.
-- Write a proper README.md.
 - Add file-relative linking.